art0007i/LocalStorage/README.md

 <li> You can save items with the same name into the same folder.</li>
 <li>Item thumbnails are saved to a dedicated folder since I like to clear the cache that Resonite dumps in the <b>AppData\LocalLow</b> folder.</li>
 <li>Folder names have invalid characters removed from them automatically, this is reflected in Resonite.
 Resonite allowed file/folder names with characters that Windows does not allow in paths.</li>
-<li>The <b>Local Storage</b> button is now blue, I just like it but maybe I'll change it just to keep you on your toes, who knows.
+<li>The <b>Local Storage</b> button is now brick red, I just like it but maybe I'll change it just to keep you on your toes, who knows.
 </ul>
 </figure>